barumau/panlingue/eng/darse.md

 action to the object.
 In **me salama te** the first word, **me**, is the subject, **salama** is the verb (action word), and **te** is the object.
-The order of subject, verb and object is the normal word order in Pandunia.
+The order of subject, verb and object is the normal word order in Panlingue.

 > Word order in active sentence: Subject + Verb + Object

-Pandunia's personal pronouns are: **me** = I, **te** = you, and **le** = he, she, it.
+Panlingue's personal pronouns are: **me** = I, **te** = you, and **le** = he, she, it.
 Note that the pronouns stayed the same in the previous example sentences.
-Words never change in Pandunia.
+Words never change in Panlingue.
 They always stay the same regardless of their position in sentence.

-In Pandunia sentences can be made shorter by leaving out pronouns that are obvious in the present situation.
+In Panlingue sentences can be made shorter by leaving out pronouns that are obvious in the present situation.

 **me salama te!**